-The Carruth Center for Psychological and Psychiatric Services (CCPPS) doctoral internship program in health service psychology aims to provide interns with the capstone practitioner experience at the doctoral level and prepare them for future practice as generalists in health service psychology.
+The Carruth Center for Psychological and Psychiatric Services (CCPPS) doctoral internship program in health service psychology aims to provide interns with the capstone practitioner experience at the doctoral level and prepare them for future practice as generalists in a University Counseling Center setting.
 The training program itself can be characterized as warm and professionally informal.
 Training activities are designed to be developmentally appropriate, closely supervised, sequential, and experiential.

 Overall, we aspire to create a training environment in which interns feel supported in their efforts to grow both personally and professionally.
 During the internship year we encourage interns to further develop and integrate their scientific and professional knowledge, as well as practitioner skills, and to apply them to the internship practice setting.
 We also seek to increase their knowledge and skills through formal seminars, individual supervision, and consultation.

 CCPPS and its doctoral internship program value and foster an appreciation of diversity.
 Training activities are designed in such a way that psychology interns are encouraged to question and develop their beliefs, attitudes, knowledge, and skills in order to increase their multicultural competence.